yu-pei/parsec-wiki/Profiling PaRSEC-based applications.md

 In many instances it might be interesting to extract and use information about the task cost and performance.
 This allows analysis of the scheduling quality, the maintained memory locality and the time wasted due to scheduling decisions.
 Achieving this requires a complete recompilation of the PaRSEC source after enabling the PARSEC_PROF_TRACE CMake option.

-In case you are on a system with accelerators and you need to be able to extract profiling information from the execution of tasks on these accelerators you have to hand edit the src/gpu_data.c file and add the information you want to profile to the {{{parsec_cuda_trackable_events}}} variable.
+In case you are on a system with accelerators and you need to be able to extract profiling information from the execution of tasks on these accelerators you have to hand edit the src/gpu_data.c file and add the information you want to profile to the ```parsec_cuda_trackable_events``` variable.
 Here is a quick description of the available values:

 * PARSEC_PROFILE_CUDA_TRACK_EXEC show the task submission and retrieval time.
 This does not include the time required to move the data to and from the accelerator.